Our Lights in a Real Home (My Home!)

 • Write down how many bulbs, and what size of bulb, each light will use.
 Then you can buy the right amount of bulbs for your entire project at one time.

-• Also make a note of what fixtures use what bulbs.
+• Make a note of what fixtures use what bulbs.
 (For example: dining room chandelier uses 5 candelabra size bulbs, outdoor wall lights use 1 standard size bulb each, etc.) I didn’t do this part, which led to a little bit of indecisiveness in the bulb aisle of the home improvement store.

 To get lights like ours, shop Savoy House and Trade Winds!
 And if you need any help or advice, our customer service team is here for you – call 1-866-688-3562 or live chat with them at LightsOnline.com.